sylphlab/filesystem-mcp/memory-bank/progress.md

 ## 3. Current Status

 - **Release Prep Complete:** Version bumped to `0.5.5`, `CHANGELOG.md` updated.
-- **CI/CD Refactored:** Workflows separated for CI checks and tag-based releases.
+- **CI/CD Refactored:** Workflows separated and using reusable build logic triggered by `workflow_run`.
 Artifact handling fixed.
-- **Ready to Commit Workflow Separation:** Waiting to commit the new/updated workflow files and Memory Bank files.
+- **Ready to Commit Workflow Refactor:** Waiting to commit the new/updated workflow files and Memory Bank files.

 ## 4. Known Issues / Areas for Improvement